strimzi/strimzi.github.io/_posts/2023-11-30-prevent-broker-scale-down-if-containing-paritition-replicas.md

 ---
 layout: post
-title: "Developing Kafka client applications: A simple consumer"
+title: "Prevent broker scale down if containing partition replicas""
-date: 2023-11-09
+date: 2023-11-30
-author: paul_mellor
+author: Shubham Rawat
 ---
-Apache Kafka is a platform which is designed to be scalable You can always scale in or scale out your Kafka Clusters based on your use case.
+Apache Kafka is a platform which is designed to be scalable.
+You can always scale in or scale out your Kafka Clusters based on your use case.
+When dealing with scaling down of cluster, you have to make sure that data across the brokers are moved/copied across the cluster.
-There can be a possibility that while scaling down your Kafka cluster, you forgot to remove the partition replicas from the broker that is going to be removed and due to that you will have to suffer data loss.
+There can be a possibility that while scaling down, you forgot to remove the partition replicas from the broker that is going to be removed and due to that you will have to suffer data loss.
-But with Strimzi 0.38, we have introduced the broker scale down check which is going to take care of this problem.
+But don't worry, with Strimzi 0.38, we have introduced the broker scale down check which is going to take care of this problem.

 ## Broker scale down check

-This check makes sure that when you are scaling down your cluster, there are no partition replicas present on the broker that is going to be removed
+This check makes sure that when you are scaling down your cluster, there are no partition replicas present on the broker that is going to be removed.
-If parititon replicas are found on the broker then the cluster operations are blocked and reconciliation fails until you revert the Kafka resource.
+If partiton replicas are found on the broker then the cluster operations are blocked and reconciliation fails until you revert the Kafka resource.
-The check is enabled by default with strimzi 0.38 However, there may be scenarios where you want to bypass this blocking mechanism.
+The check is enabled by default with strimzi 0.38.

+However, there may be scenarios where you want to bypass this blocking mechanism.
 Disabling the check might be necessary on busy clusters, for example, because new topics keep generating replicas for the broker. .
 This situation can indefinitely block cluster operations, even when brokers are nearly empty.